Planning permission has been secured to revitalise this 8.69 acre site, delivering a vibrant, well connected and sustainable mixed-use development.

 The wider South Bank area of Leeds has the potential to double the size of Leeds City Centre, creating 35,000 new jobs and thousands of new homes as part of a distinctive destination for investment, living, learning, creativity and leisure.

 CEG has a long legacy of investing in Leeds; managing buildings at Thorpe Park and Albion Street and delivering a ground breaking £400million development at Kirkstall Forge.
 Here, a new railway station has already opened, paving the way for 1,050 new homes and 400,000 sq ft of commercial, retail, leisure and community space in this unique wooded, riverside site.

-The first 110,000 sq ft flagship Grade A office opens in autumn 2017 with 63,000 sq ft already pre-let to Zenith for its new headquarters and CEG, in conjunction with Wates and Leeds College of Building, is also running the Forging Futures skills campus on site, providing innovative hands-on construction skills on the site and helping turning Leeds students into future developers, builders, architects and engineers.
+The first 110,000 sq ft flagship Grade A office opened in December 2017 and is 90% let in less than a year.
+CEG also runs the Forging Futures skills campus on site, providing innovative hands-on construction skills on the site and helping turning Leeds students into future developers, builders, architects and engineers.